Front-Control Dishwashers

 When the buttons are hidden in the dishwasher door, the kids aren’t as likely to run the dishwasher when it’s empty or stop it mid-cycle when it’s full.

 When the control buttons are on the top of the door, you can’t tell if the dishwasher is running.
 Note: Some top-control dishwashers have indicator lights built into the front of the door.
-You can tell the machine is running, but you lose the elevated look of that sleek front panel.
+You can tell the machine is running, but you lose the look of that sleek front panel.

 Since the buttons are tucked into the top of the dishwasher door, there may not be room for easy-to-see buttons you can read without squinting or grabbing your glasses.
 The buttons face up, so at least you won’t have to bend your neck to see them.